laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 This project is a custom battery and audio board designed for the QRP-Labs QMX+ transceiver.
 The module is designed to be directly mounted on the mainboard of the QMX+. **It is design to work with 12V.**

-### Please check my website for latest info about buying one of this board. : [Link](https://ta7mna.com/blog/information-about-the-new-batch)
+### Please check my website for latest info about buying one of this board : [Link](https://ta7mna.com/blog/information-about-the-new-batch)

+### Next Steps After Assembling or Recieving your Board (Guide): [Link](https://ta7mna.com/blog/next-steps-after-receiving-your-fully-assembled-board-rev-1x)

 ## Features
 - Integrated battery power supply